kimsoomnin/PyCHAM/README.md

 2. Download and install the package manager Anaconda using the following address and selecting the appropriate operating system version: https://www.anaconda.com/distribution/#download-section

+Following steps need to be in the terminal/command prompt:

-3. To set-up PyCHAM, use the terminal/command prompt, cd to the directory where the PyCHAM package is stored (likely called PyCHAM-master), then use the following command to install: conda env create -f PyCHAM_OSenv.yml -n PyCHAM, where OS is replaced by your operating system name (win (for Windows), lin (for Linux), mac (for Mac))
+3. cd into the directory where the PyCHAM package is stored.

+4. Use the following command to install: conda env create -f PyCHAM_OSenv.yml -n PyCHAM, where OS is replaced by your operating system name (win (for Windows), lin (for Linux), mac (for Mac)).
-4. This will install all PyCHAM dependencies, with no need for further installations.

-5. Now the environment is setup you can activate it by typing into terminal: conda activate PyCHAM
+5. Now the environment is setup you can activate it with the command: conda activate PyCHAM

 Install is complete